STELLA: A Multimodal LLM for Protein Functional Annotation via Unified Sequence-Structure Encoding

 An ablation study was conducted to evaluate model performance across varying training epochs.
-For training with the dataset mix3, all metrics demonstrated consistent improvement with extended training, progressing from (e3+e1) to (e3+e3), as illustrated in Figure~\ref{fig:ablation_training_epochs_trend}.
-This result emphasizes the importance of appropriate training duration to optimize predictive performance.
-Each subfigure in Figure~\ref{fig:ablation_training_epochs_trend} shows how the scores for BLEU-4, BERT Score, ROUGE-X Scores, and Accuracy change over the training periods labeled as (e3+e1), (e3+e2), and (e3+e3).
+For the training with the hybrid three training datasets, i.e., \texttt{Func\_ft\_train}, \texttt{Func\_mc\_train} and \texttt{Enzyme\_train}, all metrics demonstrated consistent improvement with extended training, progressing from (e3+e1) to (e3+e3), as illustrated in Figure~\ref{fig:ablation_training_epochs_trend}.
+This trend underscores the positive effect of prolonged training on model performance and emphasizes the significance of appropriate training duration to optimize predictive performance.
+Each subfigure in Figure~\ref{fig:ablation_training_epochs_trend} shows how the scores for BLEU-4, BERT Score, ROUGE-1/ROUGE-2/ROUGE-L Scores, and Accuracy change over the training periods labeled as (e3+e1), (e3+e2), and (e3+e3).